dotnet/docs/docs/standard/base-types/backtracking-in-regular-expressions.md

 ### Defining a Time-out Interval

  Starting with the .NET Framework 4.5, you can set a time-out value that represents the longest interval the regular expression engine will search for a single match before it abandons the attempt and throws a <xref:System.Text.RegularExpressions.RegexMatchTimeoutException> exception.
 You specify the time-out interval by supplying a <xref:System.TimeSpan> value to the <xref:System.Text.RegularExpressions.Regex.%23ctor%28System.String%2CSystem.Text.RegularExpressions.RegexOptions%2CSystem.TimeSpan%29> constructor for instance regular expressions.
 In addition, each static pattern matching method has an overload with a <xref:System.TimeSpan> parameter that allows you to specify a time-out value.

+If you do not set a time-out value explicitly, the default time-out value  is determined as follows:

+-   By using the application-wide time-out value, if one exists.
+This can be any time-out value that applies to the application domain in which the <xref:System.Text.RegularExpressions.Regex> object is instantiated or the static method call is made.
+You can set the application-wide time-out value by calling the <xref:System.AppDomain.SetData%2A?displayProperty=nameWithType> method to assign the string representation of a <xref:System.TimeSpan> value to the "REGEX_DEFAULT_MATCH_TIMEOUT" property.

+-   By using the value <xref:System.Text.RegularExpressions.Regex.InfiniteMatchTimeout>, if no application-wide time-out value has been set.

  By default, the time-out interval is set to <xref:System.Text.RegularExpressions.Regex.InfiniteMatchTimeout?displayProperty=nameWithType> and the regular expression engine does not time out.

 > [!IMPORTANT]
 > We recommend that you always set a time-out interval if your regular expression relies on backtracking.